 Most writers have been told to “write what you know.”
 Meaning, start with your experience, your memories, your interests, your surroundings.
 Drawing from concrete details is so much easier than making everything up.
-But at some point, a writer years to try something else.
+But at some point, a writer yearns to try something else.
 They try writing what they don’t know.

 I have super scattered thoughts on this subject, mostly because on Twitter, I follow two authors with very different views.
 One author—I’m paraphrasing here—believes writers should only write characters like themselves.
 Specifically, this author wants white authors to avoid writing about PoC because so many white authors have portrayed PoC stereotypically and/or problematically.
 And the authors that have been called out on it have been less than sympathetic or willing to hear the criticisms.
 White authors doing poor jobs of writing nonwhite characters already cause so many problems in the literary world.
 It would be better, this author claims, if white authors avoided writing about PoC altogether.